BMW Z3: Roadster (E36/7)

 Roadster models entered production in September 1995, powered by 4-cylinder engines on launch.
 6-cylinder engines were later introduced in 1996.
 A removable hardtop roof was available as an optional accessory.

 Coupé (E36/8)

 Coupé models entered production in January 1998.
 The unusual side profile has been given nicknames such as "clown shoe" and "bread van" by critics.
 In Germany, it has been referred to as a "turnschuh" (sports shoe).

-The coupé body style was produced with the BMW M54 straight-six engines (2.8, 3.0i, and M Coupé models).
-The engine had a maximum output of 228 horsepower, and 5,900 rpm.
-It had a top-speed of 155 mph.
-Like its sister models, it was rear-wheel drive only, and had a 5-speed manual transmission as its sole option.
+The coupé body style was only available with the engines that matched the 2.8, 3.0i, and M model Roadsters.
+The engine outputs varied as they spanned three generations of engine architecture, peaking at 325 horsepower with the facelift M Coupé.
+Like the roadster models, it was rear-wheel drive only, and was available in either an automatic or manual transmission.
 Very few of these cars were made, making it rarer than most cars, the BMW M Coupe model especially so.